 For me I had a slightly different angle.

 My mother emigrated to Vancouver in 1974 with her girlfriend to further progress her career as a Physiotherapist and to escape the failing British economy.
-Post WWII Great Britain had developed into a Welfare state that was loosing its grip on common sense.
+Post WWII Great Britain had developed into a Welfare state that was loosing its grip on the economy and public opinion.
 During the early 70’s the trade unions and the miners strikes were holding the country to ransom.
 Combined with high unemployment and double digit inflation peaking at 20% times were tough for many – I can perfectly understand her decision and respect her courage to leave the UK and seek a better life.

 During my childhood my mother would sometimes talk of her life in Canada.
 Mostly of her long weekend trips out of Vancouver to the ski slopes of Whistler.
 In that day Whistler hadn’t even been developed.
 The resort if you could even call it that was operating out of Creekside, it wasn’t until 1978 that the start of the construction of Whistler village even began.
 During her 4 years in Vancouver she made frequent trips to Whistler and actually met my Biological father (Larry Edward Cunningham, if you’re out there?), an American at a pig spit roast at the Roundhouse.
 In 1978 they were married.
 In 1980 I was born, not in Canada but in Bend, Oregon.
 It is thanks to this time that I became an American and a Canadian citizen.